 Your supervisor(s) will review and comment on your academic progress and performance during the current term and assess skills and training needs to be addressed during the next term.
 Your supervisor should discuss the report with you, as it will form the basis for feedback on your progress, for identifying areas where further work is required, for reviewing your progress against an agreed timetable, and for agreeing plans for the term ahead.
-When reporting on academic progress, students on taught courses should review progress during the current term, and measure this progress against the timetable and requirements for their programme of study.
+It is mandatory for Supervisors to report on their PGT and PGR students using the GRS system.
+If for any reason a Supervisor has omitted to report (as can happen), the student should not hesitate to ask them for an informal update, which can also be included in the next formal report on GRS.
+You should consider discussing any recurrent difficulties in this area - or indeed any troubling communications issues - with the DGS.
+That course of action should not be regarded as a last resort.